 The American Health Council honors Anna-Liisa Brownell, Ph.D. for her academic and research contributions to healthcare.
 Currently serving as a Professor of Radiology at Harvard Medical School and an Associate Physicist at the Massachusetts General Hospital in Boston, Mass., Dr. Brownell serves as an educator to future generations of radiology scientists.
-Dr. Brownell has served as a research scientist in medical physics at the Massachusetts General Hospital for 38 years.
+Dr. Brownell has served as a research scientist in medical physics at the Massachusetts General Hospital starting from 1981.

 Possessing a thirst for knowledge, Dr. Brownell’s interest to pursue a career in the educational medical field stemmed from her interest in physical methods used to analyze tissue structures.
 While eventually earning a Ph.D. in physical methods from the University of Helsinki in Helsinki, Finland in 1974, Dr. Brownell, served as a clinical physicist and chief medical physicist at the University Central Hospital of Helsinki from 1969 to 1989.
 Her brilliance led her to become a nuclear medicine physicist at Massachusetts General Hospital — a career she credits to natural progression — where she performed medical imaging, research and training.

 Proud to be a successful woman in the field of physics, Dr. Brownell’s research projects were published in a variety of peer-reviewed studies for others to read.
-Her brilliance led her to earn the Lifetime Achievement Award from the World Association of Radiopharmaceutical and Molecular Therapy in 2012, as well as an Distinguished Investigator Award from the American Academy of Radiology in 2015.
+Her brilliance led her to earn the Lifetime Achievement Award from the World Association of Radiopharmaceutical and Molecular Therapy in 2012, as well as a Distinguished Investigator Award from the American Academy of Radiology in 2015.
 She credits her success to her strong work ethic and ability to focus on tasks at hand, to ensure that she remains informed on current breakthroughs and to contribute some of her own.
 Dr. Brownell is a certified Medical Nuclear Physicist by the American Board of Radiology and a certified Medical Physicist including the Diagnostic and Therapeutic Radiology by the Finnish Board of Hospital Physicists in Radiology.

 Dr. Brownell plans to pursue further research regarding human studies in the next five years of her career.
 In her free time, she enjoys gardening and traveling.
 She contributes to Big Brothers and Sisters of America and the Animal Liberation Front, an international organization that aims to establish animal rights.